-- A. Any Action that has received final approval or conditional final approval from the Town Board, the Site Plan Review Board, or the Subdivision Review Board prior to the effective date of this local law. - B. Any traditional Agricultural Action that is; (i) protected under Article 25-AA of the Agriculture and Markets Law; and (ii) exempt under the Town of Caroline's subdivision or site plan review procedures and laws. - C. Traditional single-family residences and accessory buildings that are to be constructed and emplaced upon an existing lot that are of a size, character, and design as to not trigger review under the Town of Caroline's existing subdivision or site plan review procedures and laws. - D. Any appeal or review seeking a variance or waiver in relation to an Action that has already been approved and which meets the requirements of Sections 6(A), 6(B), or 6(C), above.

-E. Any Action or matter for which a waiver is granted under Section 7, hereunder.
+- A. Any Action that has received final approval or conditional final approval from the applicable town board or agency upon or prior to the original effective date of this moratorium (December 9, 2020). - B. Any traditional Agricultural Action that is: (i) protected under Article 25-AA of the Agriculture and Markets Law; and (ii) exempt under the Town of Caroline's subdivision or site plan review procedures and laws. - C. Traditional single-family residences and accessory buildings that are to be constructed and emplaced upon an existing lot that are of a size, character, and design as to not trigger review under the Town of Caroline's existing subdivision or site plan review procedures and laws. - D. Any appeal or review seeking a variance or waiver in relation to an Action that has already been approved and which meets the requirements of Sections 6(A), 6(B), or 6(C), above. - E. Any Action or matter for which a waiver is granted under Section 7, hereunder.

-Section 7 WAIVERS: Should any applicant or owner of property affected by this moratorium suffer an extraordinary hardship as a result of the temporary requirements or limitations set forth in this local law, then said applicant or owner may apply to the Town Board in writing for relief from strict compliance with this moratorium upon submission of proof of such extraordinary hardship and the meeting of the standards and requirements set forth in this local law (hereafter, a "Waiver").
-For the purpose of this moratorium, an extraordinary hardship shall not be the mere delay in being able to apply for some determination or approval related to an Action during the period of the moratorium.
-Any applicant and any property owner may apply to the Town Board for a Waiver of or from any one or more of the requirements or restrictions set forth in this local law and, upon good cause shown, the Town Board may grant such relief, or so much relief as said Board may determine to be necessary and appropriate in accordance with the following application and review criteria set forth in this local law:
+Section 7 WAIVERS: Should any applicant or owner of property affected by this moratorium suffer an extraordinary hardship as a result of the temporary requirements or limitations set forth in this local law, then said applicant or owner may apply to the Town Board in writing for either: (i) a determination that this local law does not apply to such action or application, or such land use; or (ii) relief from strict compliance with this moratorium, upon submission of proof of such extraordinary hardship and proof that the action meets the standards and requirements set forth in this local law (both individually or severally hereafter, a "Waiver").
+For the purposes of this moratorium, an extraordinary hardship shall not be the mere delay in being able to apply for some determination or approval related to an Action during the period of the moratorium.
+Any applicant and any property owner may apply to the Town Board for a Waiver of or from any one or more of the requirements or restrictions set forth in this local law and, upon good cause shown, the Town Board may grant such relief, or so much relief as said Board may determine to be necessary and appropriate in accordance with the following application and review criteria: